 Get Hemingway: $19.99

 Another powerful and costly grammar checker is ProWritingAid.
-What I love about ProWritingAid is that it segments your error in different tabs allowing you to deal with them easily and learn to avoid those mistakes over time.
+What we love about ProWritingAid is that it segments your error in different tabs allowing you to deal with them easily and learn to avoid those mistakes over time.
 It checks your style, grammar, readability, overused words, use of cliches, and more.
-I like ProWritingAid a lot.
-In some instances I prefer it over Grammarly.
-The reason it’s the second runner-up is two-fold.
-First and most important is the fact that it’s not a writing app.
-Yes, you can start your piece in the app but the editor is featureless and you will have a hard time writing in the app.
+We like ProWritingAid a lot.